uidaholib/spec-lumber/_posts/2020-02-10-canal-lining-and-constructionoh-dam.md

 categories: ["Oh Dam!"]
 ---

-Welcome back to another week of Oh Dam!, our mini-series on dams in the Pacific Northwest.
+Welcome back to another week of Oh Dam!, our series on dams in the Pacific Northwest.

 This week, we’re discussing canal lining and